-At Chester County Eye Care, our fellowship-trained cataract surgeons—Dr. John DeStafeno, Dr. Robert Liss, Dr. Cristan Arena, and Dr. Gregory Oldham—have successfully performed over 20,000 cataract surgeries, helping numerous women and men treat this common condition and significantly improve their vision.
+At Chester County Eye Care, our fellowship-trained cataract surgeons—Dr. John DeStafeno, Dr. Cristan Arena, Dr. Gregory Oldham, and Dr. Stephen Moster—have successfully performed over 20,000 cataract surgeries, helping numerous women and men treat this common condition and significantly improve their vision.
 If you are suffering from cataracts, our doctors can perform a thorough eye exam to determine if surgery is appropriate for you.
 In the event this procedure would be beneficial, they can then formulate and execute a customized treatment plan to help restore your eyesight with exceptional results.

 The information below provides some general details regarding candidacy for surgery and the typical cataract surgery experience.
 If you would like more information or wish to schedule a consultation, please contact Chester County Eye Care today.